PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 6.  **MaxTenuringThreshold=1:** Minecraft has a really high allocation rate of memory.
 Of that memory, most is reclaimed in the eden generation.
 However, transient data will overflow into survivor.
-Initially played with completely removing Survivor and had decent results, but does result in transient data making its way to Old which is not good.Max Tenuring 1 ensures that we do not promote transient data to old generation, but anything that survives 2 passes of Garbage Collection is just going to be assumed as longer-lived.
+Initially played with completely removing Survivor and had decent results, but does result in transient data making its way to Old which is not good.
+Max Tenuring 1 ensures that we do not promote transient data to old generation, but anything that survives 2 passes of Garbage Collection is just going to be assumed as longer-lived.